Dominican Spanish: Dominican vocabulary

 A slightly pejorative slang expression also common around most of the Caribbean basin is vaina.
 The Castilian meanings are "sheath", "pod", "shell", "shell casing", and "hull" (of a plant).
 It is descended from the Latin word "vāgīna", which meant "sheath".

 In the Dominican Republic "vaina" is mainly a thing, a matter, or simply "stuff".
 For example, ¿Qué vaina es esa? means ¿Qué cosa es esa?, "What is that thing/stuff?".

 Anglicisms—due to cultural and commercial influence from the United States and the American occupations of the Dominican Republic during 1916–1924 and 1965–1966—are extremely common in Dominican Spanish, more so than in any other Spanish variant except for Puerto Rican and perhaps Northern Mexican Spanish.
 A prime example of this is "vaguada", which is a corruption of the English "bad weather", though in Dominican Spanish the term has come to mean storm or torrential downpour, rather than a spot of unpleasant climate.
 Hence, a common Dominican expression: "Viene una vaguada", "here comes a vaguada", or "here comes a storm".
 Another excellent example of this is "boche", a corruption of the English "bull shit", though in Dominican Spanish the term has come to mean a reprimanding, fulmination, or harangue in general terms.
 Hence, a common Dominican expression: "Me echaron un boche", "they threw me a boche", or "they reprimanded me".
 Furthermore, is the Dominican Spanish word for SUV, "yipeta", "jeepeta", or rarely "gipeta".
 This term is a corruption of the American "Jeep", which was the primary mode of transport for the GIs throughout the country during the occupation in the 1960s.
 Dominican license plates for SUVs are marked with a "G" for "gipeta", a variant of, and pronounced like, "yipeta", before their serial number.
 The word "tichel", from "T-shirt", also refers to a rugby shirt, association football jersey, or undershirt, and similarly, "corn flakes" and its variant "con fléi" can refer to any breakfast cereal, in Dominican Spanish, be it puffed corn, bran flakes, or puffed wheat.
 The borrowing "polo shirt" is frequently pronounced polo ché.

 Another phenomenon related to Anglicisms is the usage of brand names as common names for certain objects.
 For example, "Gillette" and its derivative yilé refer to any razor, and while the machete is known as machete, this being originally a Spanish word, it is sometimes referred to as a "colín", derived from "Collins & Co.", name of a former Connecticut toolmaker.
+Another example is "mistolín", which may refer to any household use scented disinfectant indiscriminately, despite Mistolín being a registered trademark product.